Campbell-Muscle-Lab/PyMyoVent/docs/pages/instruction_files/instruction_files.md

 * TOC
 {:toc}
 ## Overview
-**PyMyoVent** uses [JSON format](http://en.wikipedia.org/wiki/JSON#:~:text=JavaScript%20Object%20Notation%20(JSON%2C%20pronounced,or%20any%20other%20serializable%20value).) files as the input files where an individual user can have control every single modules.
+**PyMyoVent** uses [JSON format](http://en.wikipedia.org/wiki/JSON#:~:text=JavaScript%20Object%20Notation%20(JSON%2C%20pronounced,or%20any%20other%20serializable%20value).) files as the input files where an individual user can has the control over single modules.

 PyMyoVent's instruction files are placed at:
 `path_to_PyMyoVent_repo\demo_files`